-MSPC is also offering a statewide scholarship for students attending other colleges or MSU students in a different program besides CSS, as long as they are going into an ag related field and a family member pays into the soybean checkoff.
-This scholarship will be awarded using the same criteria as the MSU scholarships.
-For the statewide scholarship application, visit http://michigansoybean.org/wp-content/uploads/2015/08/18-19-Ag-Scholarship-Application.pdf.
+MSPC is also offering a statewide scholarship for students attending other colleges or MSU students in a different program besides CSS, as long as they are going into an ag related field and their family pays into the soybean checkoff.
+The statewide scholarship will be awarded using the same criteria as the MSU scholarships.
+For the statewide scholarship application, visit http://michigansoybean.org/wp-content/uploads/2019/01/19-20-Ag-Scholarship-Application.pdf.

 “It is critical that the soybean industry in Michigan maintain a highly educated and motivated workforce.
 Students will provide expertise and innovative ideas that can be used on our farms and processing facilities to improve efficiency and productivity.
 Using checkoff funds to support and encourage students is an investment in our future,” stated Laurie Isley, MSPC director and farmer from Palmyra.

 — Noelle Byerley, Executive Assistant, Michigan Soybean Promotion Committee